schererja/smidr/README.md

 - CI/CD integration
 - Multi-vendor BSP support
 - Cloud build service
+- Smidr daemon (gRPC server)

 ---

 ## 🏢 Built by Jason Scherer

+---

+## 🛰️ Smidr Daemon (gRPC Server)

+The Smidr daemon is a planned gRPC server that exposes Smidr’s build and artifact management capabilities over a network API.
+This enables remote orchestration, integration with CI/CD systems, and future web UI or automation tools.

+### Purpose

+- Provide a persistent service for build requests, status queries, and artifact retrieval
+- Enable remote clients (CLI, web UI, CI/CD) to interact with Smidr
+- Support streaming logs and build events

+### Core APIs (planned)

+- `StartBuild`: Launch a new build with config and parameters
+- `GetBuildStatus`: Query status and logs for a build
+- `ListArtifacts`: Enumerate available build outputs
+- `StreamLogs`: Real-time log streaming for active builds
+- `CancelBuild`: Stop a running build

+### Security & Deployment

+- Runs as a system daemon or container
+- Auth via mTLS or token (planned)
+- Designed for local or remote use in CI/CD, developer workstations, or build farms

+### Implementation

+- Written in Go, using the same Smidr engine as the CLI
+- Uses protobuf for API definition (see `docs/daemon.md` for proto outline)

+See [docs/daemon.md](docs/daemon.md) for deeper details and API examples.

 Smidr is developed by Jason Scherer, a software engineer focused on solving real problems in embedded systems development and DevOps automation.